Kale is back on the menu, just in time for St. Patrick’s Day.

 Separate egg yolks and whites.
 Set egg whites aside

 - Pour bean puree into a mixer with the paddle attachment.
-Add the 5 egg yolks, kale puree, granulated sugar, lemon zest, flour, lemon extract, and baking powder and blend evenly at medium speed.5 each egg, 2 each Lemons, 2 tbsp lemon extract, 13 ounce sugar granulated, 12 ounce all-purpose flour, 1 1/2 tbsp baking powder
+Add the 5 egg yolks, kale puree, granulated sugar, lemon zest, flour, lemon extract, and baking powder and blend evenly at medium speed.5 each egg, 2 lemon, 2 tbsp lemon extract, 13 ounce sugar, 12 ounce all-purpose flour, 1 1/2 tbsp baking powder

 - In a separate mixer, with a wire whip, add egg whites and beat slowly until foamy.
 Then increase speed and beat whites to stiff peak.
 Gently fold egg whites into batter.